REVOLVERS & PISTOLS PART 3:

 Finnish use: 2,400 bought from Belgium in February - March of 1940.
 Finnish frontline troops used some during the last weeks of Winter War and in larger scale during Continuation War.
 Also issued in large numbers to Finnish pilots during Continuation War.

 Better known in English speaking word as High-Power this pistols design was started by John Moses Browning and after his death (1926) finished by D.J.
 Saive.
-Name "Grand puissance" (= high power) came from magazine capacity, which was larger then other pistols of 1930's.
+Name Grand Puissance (= high power) came from magazine capacity, which was larger than other pistols of 1930's.
 In this magazine cartridges were in interlocking array, which made magazine quite short but allowed it to carry large amount of cartridges at the same time.
 Otherwise the basic structure of pistol used basically same "tilting barrel" concept, that Browning had used earlier in Colt M1911, but the concept had been somewhat modified.
-The pistol had two safeties: Magazine-safety (which unfortunately often have rather unpleasant effect to trigger feel) and thumb-operated safety switch in left side of the grip.
-Unusual for European pre-WW2 pistols was also location of the magazine release switch - typically it was located below grip in European pistols of that time, but in FN GP it was located next to trigger arc.
-The pistol was immediate success, during the few years before WW2 some 70,000 (or 56,500 depending sources) were made and sold to Armed Forces of Belgium, Estonia, Lithuania, China and Peru.
-During WW2 this pistol was used by both sides and manufactured both in occupied Belgium for the Germans and in Canada for the Allies and China.
-During WW2 some 319,000 were made in Belgium and some 150,000 in Canada.
-The Germans knew the pistol as "Pistole 640(b)" and Allies mostly called it "Browning High Power".
-After WW2 high-power pistols were purchased by dozens of countries (among them Belgium, Denmark, Great Britain, Netherlands, Austria and West Germany) for their Armed Forces and/or Police.
-Copies have also been manufactured with or without license in several countries like Argentina (FM), Hungary (FEG), Indonesia (Pindad), Canada, Nigeria, Venezuela, United States and Israel (Kareen).
+The pistol had two safeties: Magazine-safety (which unfortunately often have somewhat poor trigger with uneven trigger pull) and thumb-operated safety switch in left side of the grip.
+Unusual for European pre World War 2 pistols was also location of the magazine release switch - typically it was located below grip in European pistols of that time, but in FN GP it was located next to trigger guard.
+The pistol was immediate success, during the few years before World War 2 some 70,000 (or 56,500 depending sources) were made and sold to Armed Forces of Belgium, Estonia, Lithuania, China and Peru.
+During World War 2 this pistol was used by both sides and manufactured both in occupied Belgium for the Germans and in Canada for the Allies (mainly UK, British Commonwealth and China).
+During 2ndnd World War some 319,000 were made in Belgium by FN and some 150,000 by John Inglis & Co in Canada.
+The Germans knew the pistol as Pistole 640(b) and Allies mostly called it "Browning High Power".
+After World War 2 FN continued their production and high-power pistols were purchased by dozens of countries (among them Belgium, Denmark, Great Britain, Netherlands, Austria and West Germany) in addition of Belgian military and police.
+The pistol being highly popular that time it was manufactured with or without license in several countries like Argentina (FM), Hungary (FEG), Indonesia (Pindad), Canada, Nigeria, Venezuela, United States and Israel (Kareen).
 Later versions of this pistol are still used by authorities in many countries even today.
-FN GP was also one of the participants in Finnish pistol tests of 1939 (which domestic L-35 pistol won).
+FN did not end manufacturing of FN HP pistols until year 2012.

-Hard use was visible in survivability rate of this pistol in Finnish use.
-Year 1951 only 1,378 remained.
-These pistols remained in use until 1985 - 1986, at which time they were decommissioned and sold away.
-Early 1980's Finnish Defence Forces selected a further development of High-power pistol called FN HP DA (better knows as "Pistol 80" in Finland) as its new service pistol.
+Hard wartime use was visible in survivability rate of this pistol in Finnish use.
+Year 1951 only 1,378 pistols remained.
+They remained in use until 1985 - 1986, at which time they were decommissioned and sold away.
+Early 1980's Finnish Defence Forces selected a further double-action development of High-power pistol called FN HP DA (better known as Pistol 80 in Finland) as its new service pistol.
+Unlike the earlier single-action High-Power M/35 version, the double-action version has gained rather poor reputation in Finland, even with later improvements after which it was renamed as Pistol 80-91.
+While it has been partially replaced by Pistol 2003 (Walther P99) and Pistol 2008 (Glock 17), Pistol 80-91 has remained to be in use of Finnish military to this day (July 2020).

 SOURCES: